Keto French Onion Soup

-A traditional French soup is actually not topped with small bread croutons but with a thin slice of French baguette.
+A traditional French onion soup is not topped with small bread croutons but with a thin French baguette slice.

-French eat baguette daily and the slice of baguette on top of the onion soup is most of the time a stale baguette that has hardened on the kitchen countertop.
+French people eat baguettes daily, and the slice of baguette on top of the onion soup is most of the time a stale baguette that has hardened on the kitchen countertop.

 Then, we slice thin pieces of hard baguette and toast it in a bread toaster or oven to get it very hard and crispy.

-Finally, we spread fresh butter on the bread and rub a fresh garlic glove to flavor the bread.
+Finally, we spread fresh butter on the bread and rub a fresh garlic glove to flavor it.

 Of course, you can’t eat regular French bread or croutons on a keto diet.
 But I have a few solutions for you to mimic crispy croutons into your soup.

 My favorite option is to make my 90-second keto microwave bread recipe in a tall cylinder coffee mug.
 This keto recipe mimics the baguette shape.